Recovery of Plane Curves from Branch Points: Cubics: Solutions in Radicals

 \section{Cubics: Solutions in Radicals}

 The theme of this paper is the rational map (\ref{eq:map1}) that takes a ternary form to its $z$-discriminant.
-This map is finite-to-one onto its image $\mathcal{V}_d$, which is an irreducible variety of dimension $\binom{d+2}{2}-4$ in $\PP^{d(d-1)}$.
-The general fiber consists of $\mathfrak{h}_d$ complex points.
+This map is finite-to-one onto its image $\mathcal{V}_d$, assuming the domain $\PP^{\binom{d+2}{2}-1}$ is understood modulo the group $\mathcal{G}$.
+Note that $\mathcal{V}_d$ is an irreducible variety of dimension $\binom{d+2}{2}-4$ in $\PP^{d(d-1)}$.
+The general fiber of the map consists of $\mathfrak{h}_d$ complex points.
 We are curious about the Galois group ${\rm Gal}_d$ associated with this covering.
 Here {\em Galois group} is defined as in \cite{HarrisGalois}.
 Informally, ${\rm Gal}_d$ is the subgroup of geometry-preserving permutations of the $\mathfrak{h}_d$ solutions.

 \begin{theorem} The Galois group ${\rm Gal}_3$ for cubics is the simple group of order $25920$, namely

 This is the Weyl group of type $E_6$ modulo its center, here realized as $4 \times 4$ matrix groups over the finite fields $\mathbb{F}_2$ and $\mathbb{F}_3$.
 The action of ${\rm Gal}_3$ on the $40$ monodromy graphs in Table \ref{table:40covers} agrees with that of the symplectic group on the $40$ points in the projective space $\PP^3$ over $\mathbb{F}_3$. \end{theorem}